niels-slotboom/notes/Submanifolds.typ

 $
   f(x,y,z) = x^2 + y^2 + z^2 - 1,
 $
 which has $0$ as a regular value, i.e., the gradient vanishes nowhere where $f(x,y,z) = 0$.

 The 2-sphere is most conveniently parameterised by two angular coordinates $y^i = (theta,phi) in (0,pi) times (0,2pi)$, with the embedding into the ambient space $RR^3$ given by
 $
-  x(theta,phi) &= sin theta cos phi,\
+  x(theta,phi) & = sin theta cos phi, \
-  y(theta,phi) &= sin theta sin phi,\
+  y(theta,phi) & = sin theta sin phi, \
-  z(theta,phi) &= cos theta.
+  z(theta,phi) & = cos theta.
 $<embeddingS2inR3>
 We now compute the induced metric on $S^2$ using two methods: first by means of the pushforward matrix, and then in a more direct way involving differentials of the above relations.

 The components of $E^mu_i = (diff x^mu)/(diff y^i)$ are given by
 $